MarkTiborM/MarkTiborM/README.md

 I'm an Information Systems Cybersecurity Student @ CSUSB
 ---

-- 🔭 I’m currently working on building my portfolio and gaining experience
+- 🔭 I’m currently working on making tools and programs for linux to expand my portfolio
 - 📫 How to reach me: marktibormezei@gmail.com